SINTEF/dlite/examples/TEM_data/README.md

 imports the two main functions that we will use in this example.

+The `populate_triplestore()` function, populates the triplestore with our a priori knowledge about the data sources and sinks.

+The `get_data()` function allows a user to get the data in the form he or she wants, by combining and connecting the data sources to the sinks.
+It only takes three arguments, a reference to the triplestore, a sequence of IRIs to the data sources and sinks to combine and connect and the OTELib client to use (defaults to the local "python" client).
+Under the hood, this function ensembles a full OTEAPI pipeline and calls it `get()` method.

 ### Accessing the knowledge base
 To be independent of the underlying triplestore implementation, we use